 In this solution, for UL, UE sends Non-IP packets and P-GW adds IP header.
 For DL, P-GW receives IP packets, removes IP header, and sends Non-IP packets.

-NOTE: This solution is intended to be used together with other solutions.
+This solution is intended to be used together with another solution shown in "Support of CP/UP combination and QoS for IMS voice service over GEO satellite with a pair of PDN connections".

-6.x.2 Description
+6.x.1 Description